opencybersecurityalliance/documentation/README.md

 # documentation
-we need to define what this repo is for.
+What is in this repo:
-- working documents and output from the "Architecture Working Group"
+- Working documents and output from the "Architecture Working Group"
 - Project Governing Board (PGB) meeting minites
 - OCA Objectives
 what else